 The basic rules for formatting a novel manuscript are detailed below.
-Please note that many agents and publishers have a preferred format.
+Many agents and publishers have a preferred format.
 Be sure to tailor your submission to meet their preferences.
 In most cases, the changes required will be minor tweaks.

 When to Format